giresse19/dev_network/Readme.md

 # MINI-LINKEDIN

-This program is built for Adcash application challenge.
+This program is built as a side-project.

 ## Running on Live
 s